jaxsonp/docker-dash/server/README.md

 ### Mode:

-This method is compatible with swarm mode only.
+This method is compatible with both solo and swarm mode.

 ### Description:

-Returns an array of the hostnames of all nodes in the swarm.
+Returns an array of the hostnames of all nodes in the swarm, or if the node is running in solo mode, it will return a list who's only element is its own hostname.

 `SERVER_ID` - Server-specific identifier